Olu Deniz – From the UK to Paradise in 4 Hours

 The literal translation of Olu Deniz is ‘dead sea’, owing the fall calm waters even during stormy times.
 If you’re a fan of diving or just like a paddle around with goggles or a snorkel on, you’re in heaven here.
 The water is wonderfully warm and is abundant with fish, giving you a lot of interesting sights.
 It’s like a deep-dive in a tropical fish tank, but you are observing the fish in their natural environment.

 The beach itself is a long strip of golden sand around 3 miles long, with a sandy spur at its westernmost tip.
 The spur provides an enclosed shelter for the world-famous blue lagoon, a large, flat-calm and warm expanse of beautiful blue water.
 If you’ve seen pictures of Olu Deniz, you’ve seen the real thing – it really is that spectacular.
+We are asked numerous times by our hair transplant patients if they could visit Olu Deniz after their procedure.

 Thanks to the incredibly strict planning rules, the village of Olu Deniz doesn’t have the high-rise buildings that has destroyed much of the touristic Spanish coastline.
 There are very few buildings over two stories high, meaning the seafront has been left largely unspoiled.